MatiasNAmendola/libsf/README.md

 apps\whitebox
 ====
         WhiteBox is a non-linear audio/video editor.
+Jan.28.2014 On hold pending additional completion of the virtual machine and supporting infrastructure.

 Future Plans
 ====
-        Apr.30.2014 - (planned) Visual FreePro 1.20 is released, fully supporting Android, plus bug fixes.
-VVM 1.20 is also released for bug fixes.
-        Dec.31.2013 - (planned) Visual FreePro 1.10 is released, adds support for Linux, FreeBSD and limited Android support, bug fixes.
-        Dec.31.2013 - (planned) Visual FreePro 0.90 is released, a 1.00 candidate awaiting bug fixes.
-VVM 1.10 is released for bug fixes.
+        Jul.15.2014 - (planned) Visual FreePro 0.60 is released, able to execute several commands.
-        Dec.31.2013 - (planned) VVM 0.90 is released, a 1.00 candidate awaiting bug fixes.

 Timeline